vbroda17/527-final-project/second_prototype/readme.md

 Try without graviity on all bees, then consider trying with later

 # add calculations being saved to like npy files

+# To do
+Fix the vizulizatrion and stuff fix the obj func to include distasnce